pkgxdev/mash/README.md

 scripts must be categorized or namespaced with your user.

 Thus if you add a script named `foo` it can only be used via `mash username/foo`.
-But if you add a script called `foo-bar` if will be listed if a user types `mash foo`:
+But if you add a script called `foo-bar` it will be listed if a user types `mash foo`:

 ```sh